Radiergummi/journeyman/README.md

 ### Expected filesystem structure
 Journeyman assumes your project is set up a certain way by default.
 This is important because any generated code must be placed in the appropriate directories.
 While you can configure each path (see the [configuration section](#configuration)), the default structure is the best practice all `vue-cli` templates follow, for example.
-The below filesysytem tree is the structure journeyman expects:
+The below filesystem tree is the structure journeyman expects:

 <pre>
 .                    <strong><--- Working directory journ is executed in</strong>
 ├── build/
 ├── config/
 ├── public/